BenjaminSiskoo/nSide/README.txt

 of 3rd-party tools that depend on it)

 nSide uses different directories for storing configuration settings, save states, and shaders so as to not conflict with higan.
+However, nSide will import higan's settings upon first load.
 In Windows, the configuration files are in "%LocalAppData%\nSide".

 You will need the GBA BIOS to play Game Boy Advance games.
 This is no different from higan.
+Like with higan, just drag the Game Boy Advance BIOS onto nSide's icon to install it.

 GBA BIOS
 sha256: fd2547724b505f487e6dcb29ec2ecff3af35a841a77ab2e85fd87350abd36570